RocketChat/docs-old/4. User Guides/README.md

 It's also possible to hide or show "Message removed" when messages are deleted.

-## Setting up Notifications
+## Setting up notifications
 - Setup [desktop and push notifications](Notifications)

 ## Rocket.Chat ❤ Emoji!

-Just hit the emoji button at the right of the text input to view a list of quick emoji codes.
-You can also type your desired emoji by preceding it by `:`, like `:heart:` for example.
+To insert emoji in a message, hit the emoji button to the right of the text input to view an emoji picker.
+You can also type your desired emoji by wrapping its name with `:`; for example, `:heart:` produces :heart:.

 ### Emoji reactions

 You can also _react_ to a message with an emoji.
-On the desktop application, hover over a message, click on the gear icon, and click on the smiling face icon.
-Then choose your emoji.
++ On the **desktop** application: hover over a message, click on the gear icon, click on the smiling face icon, and choose an emoji.
++ On the **mobile** application: press and hold your finger on a message to bring up a menu, press `Reactions`, and choose an emoji.
 Then an emoji appears below the message.

 To remove an emoji reaction, click on the emoji below the message.
-To reiterate an existing emoji reaction that someone else posted, click on the message.
+To reiterate an existing emoji reaction that someone else posted, click on that emoji to add to that emoji's counter.

 You can also learn how to: